-And he was pushed into a position where he had to be very much obliged to James Potter for pulling those particular chestnuts out of the fire for him.
-(Very much as Voldemort was later very much obliged to someone for neutralizing Barty Crouch Jr before his testimony could be made official.
-In fact, the two incidents stand in almost a direct parallel.)
+Albus was pushed into a position where (so far as he was able to see it) he had to be very much obliged to James Potter for pulling those particular chestnuts out of the fire for him.
 And I don’t really think Albus is a person who likes being under obligation to others.

 We were told all the way back in Book 3 that Remus Lupin is the only juvenile lycanthrope to have ever been educated at Hogwarts as a wizard.

-Now that we know about Fenrir Greyback and his views regarding children can you really suppose that Lupin was the only one who was ever out there?
+Now that we know about Fenrir Greyback and his intentions regarding children can you really suppose that Lupin was the only one who was ever out there?

-Albus couldn’t take the risk of attempting that again.
+Albus had lost his barganing chip on the werewolf issue, and couldn’t take the risk of attempting that again.

-The business had to be hushed up.
+No, the business had to be hushed up.
 The wizarding public could not be told that there was a young werewolf attending classes with their children at Hogwarts.
-And you just know that Albus never ran that idea past the Board of Governors, or the Wizengamot.
+And you just know that Albus never ran that plan past the Board of Governors, or the Wizengamot.
 Every one of those boys had to be “bought off” and their silence assured.